No Products in the Cart

 Over 12 million car seats are thrown away in the U.S. every year.
 The vast majority are thrown in the trash at their end of life because they are hard to recycle.
 Between recalls, car seats that were in car accidents, or are just past their prime, that’s about 180 million pounds of valuable material that ends up in the landfill.
 Year after year.
 But it is not because they are hard to recycle that it cannot be done.
 We created a nationwide car seat recycling program that is both convenient and effective.

 Just like cars and other products, a safety seat may be “recalled” because of a defect that could injure your child.
 Manufacturers are required to fix the problem free of charge.
 If your seat is recalled, be sure to get it fixed right away.
 The recalled car seats are currently landfilled.

 The National Highway Traffic Safety Administration, as well as car seat manufacturers, recommend a car seat be replaced following a moderate or severe crash in order to ensure a continued high level of crash protection for the child.
 Car seats involved in a car accident are currently landfilled.

 Most car seats have the date of expiration stamped on the manufacturer label located on the sides or the base of the car seat.
 Alternatively, it might show the date of manufacture.
 Generally, a car seat will expire six years after the date of manufacture.
 Only a few seats may be good for longer than that.

 By the time your kids need to transition from a baby seat to a toddler or a booster seat, the car seats are old, coated with melted Crayola and crusted with kids’ food.
 It is time to say goodbye.

 Pay to have it landfilled.
 Or order your recycling kit.

-The process is super easy, is essentially free when you take advantage of Clek’s single-use rebate coupon, which can be redeemed toward a future purchase on cleckinc.com, and ensures that the car seat’s plastic, metal, and nylon are recycled.
+The process is super easy, and feels even better when you take advantage of Clek’s coupon options, which can be redeemed toward a future purchase on cleckinc.com, and ensures that the car seat’s plastic, metal, and nylon are recycled.